learn-co-curriculum/js-and-the-world/README.md

 ### Objectives

-Understand how javascript influenced the web.
+Understand how Javascript influenced the web.

 ### Javascript: it's kinda a big deal

-So in the previous lesson we learned the answer to what is javascript.
+So in the previous lesson we learned the answer to what is Javascript.
 Javascript adds behavior to our HTML.
 Or in dev speak:

   * Javascript is a scripting language created to bring interactivity to the browser

 What is this interactivity?